A journey of 1000 miles begins with a single step. – Lao Tzu

 Talk to Everyone

 Make it a point to talk to everyone — locals and travelers — at every opportunity.
 Approach people everywhere possible.
 Don’t stick to your usual social filters.
-The travel experience is largely about the people you meet, not just some snappy pictures of monuments and landscapes.
+The travel experience is largely about the people you meet, not just becoming Instafamous with pictures of you in front of monuments and landscapes.
 Travel is also perpetual; you may end up with friends in dozens of countries who will invite you to come stay for free!

 Do not set limits on how much time you plan to stay in a particular country or region.
 Slow down, align yourself with the environment, and absorb what an area has to offer.
 You will feel when it is time to move on inside your gut; don’t let a calendar tell you when to do so.